acharyadarshan/acharyadarshan/README.md

 ### 👋 Hi, I'm Darshan Acharya.

-- ⚡ A passionate developer with a love for Javascript PL, NLP, and Applied Mathematics
+- ⚡ A passionate developer with a love for Javascript, PL, NLP, and Applied Mathematics
 - 🌱 I firmly believe in taking tiny daily steps to achieve exponential growth.